-HubSpot is one of the most comprehensive marketing and CRM software examples available.
+HubSpot is one of the most comprehensive marketing and CRM software platforms available.
 But what if you don’t need such a complex service?
 Consider turning to a HubSpot competitor for the features and functionality you need at a better price.

 To help you make an informed decision, we’ve analyzed HubSpot’s platform for its sales and marketing functionality and compared it to nine alternative solutions.